How to Tailgate + 5 Game Day Recipes

 The first tailgate actually took place during the Civil War at the Battle of Bull Run in 1861.
 If an active and deadly war zone doesn't seem like a particularly appropriate place to cheer on your favorite team, we agree with you.
 That, however, didn't stop civilians from coming out by the masses with picnic baskets to support the Union Army.

 The chuckwagon was invented in Texas in 1866 (five years after the Battle of Bull Run) by a cattle rancher named Charles Goodnight.
 He recognized that soldiers needed to eat regardless of their position on the battlefield, and he converted an old U.S. Army transport wagon into a mobile food wagon.
 These horse-drawn wagons were equipt to carry food and the means to cook it.
 The chuckwagon can be credited with being an early version of what we now use to tailgate: a truck with a grill in the back.

 The first known sporting event where fans of the game brought food and drink in celebration was the 1869 inaugural football game between Princeton and Rutgers.
 Today, tailgate parties are just as popular as they were a century ago and continue to provide fans with a sense of camaraderie.

 Time to Party

-The die hard tailgater usually starts early, around 8 or 9 in the morning.
-Since most football games start anywhere from 1-4 in the afternoon, tailgaters usually try to make the most of the day and will start in the morning and go right up until the game starts.
-In many cases, die hard tailgaters will even come back and continue the party after the game is over.
+The die-hard tailgater usually starts early, around 8 or 9 in the morning.
+Since most football games start anywhere from 1-4 in the afternoon, tailgaters usually try to make the most of the day and will start in the morning, going right up until the game starts.
+In many cases, hardcore tailgaters will even come back and continue the party after the game is over.